 - What are the important qualities of a good letter?

-Though People mostly send emails nowadays for official and personal communication, the handwritten letter has its own importance as well.
-Today I would like to talk about a hand written letter that I received when I was 14 years old.
+Though people mostly send emails nowadays for official and personal communication, the handwritten letter has its own importance as well.
+Today I would like to talk about a handwritten letter that I received when I was 14 years old.
 This particular letter was written by my father and I was so excited to receive it that I read it several times.
-The letter was about the scholarship result and my father wrote me to inform me that I got the scholarship.
+The letter was about the scholarship result and my father wrote to me to inform me that I got the scholarship.
 In his letter, he congratulated me and wrote that he was proud of me.

 I was staying at a relative’s house after my final and scholarship exam with my mother and sister and one day I found that a post office peon delivered a letter to my uncle.
 My uncle handed over me the letter as it was addressed to me.
 I found that it was written by my father.
 I read the letter quickly and was very excited to learn the news.
 I read it again and then informed my mother and relatives about it.
 My mother read it and congratulated me as well.